 By Coach Justyna Wereszka | 5/16/23

-This is Story Thinking and you don’t want to have this kind of mind set.
-As a player you have to manage all distracting thoughts and be fully immersed in the moment.
-To avoid muddling your mind and predicting the future of your match, you should think Here and Now, This point and This shot.
+This is Story Thinking and you don’t want to have this kind of mindset.
+As a player, you have to manage all distracting thoughts and be fully immersed in the moment.
+To avoid muddling your mind and predicting the future of your match, you should think Here and Now, This point, and This shot.
 This is Action Thinking.

 One of the great training methods is Visualization.
 Worrying about proper positioning, thinking about your shoulder turn, etc. is Story Thinking.
-Story Thinking can strike during a match before you hit a backhand, fears about the technical aspect of your weaker shot start to take over.
+Story Thinking can strike during a match before you hit a backhand, and fears about the technical aspect of your weaker shot start to take over.
 Instead, you should imagine that your shot will follow at the exact spot where it will hit the ground.
 Use it when you have time, for instance, before the serve.

 There are different ways to practice Visualization.
 Before starting a Visualization, plan what you want to visualize.
-Make it life-like, take couple of deep breaths.
+Make it life-like, take a couple of deep breaths.
 You have many options on what to visualize: 1.
 Reviewing tennis techniques in your mind 2.
 Playing your game (or vision of your game) 3.
 Imagine situations that are tough and how to respond to them 4.
 Favorite vacation or other relaxing memory.

 Choking can be an issue even on the professional level.
 Getting so close to the finish line seems to trigger fear and worries rushing through your head.
 Don’t worry, Action Thinking can help.
-Calm yourself by using Trigger Words, Rituals and Breathing Techniques.
+Calm yourself by using Trigger Words, Rituals, and Breathing Techniques.
 Take examples from the best, like I did from Maria Sharapova.

 Recovery is also a very important aspect of Action Thinking.
 Don’t allow yourself to waste this time on regretting points or analyzing the previous game.
 Rest, towel, drink.
-Snack, relax your muscles and stick to your plan.
-Between the point you have approximately 20 seconds, use them wisely!
-Make sure that your heartbeat is allowing you to start next point under calm internal conditions.
+Snack, relax your muscles, and stick to your plan.
+Between the points you have approximately 20 seconds, use them wisely!
+Make sure that your heartbeat is allowing you to start the next point under calm internal conditions.
 Put your racquet in the other hand to relax your dominant one and go to your “Safe place” on the court like Sharapova used to.

 Related to yeas control is Sound Control.
-Concentrate on the sound of your breath and impact of the ball on the strings.
+Concentrate on the sound of your breath and the impact of the ball on the strings.
 Instead of being annoyed by outside noises, focus positively on inside sounds.
 Maybe you have a favorite song you can listen to before getting on the court?
 This Inner Music can help you keep you going through the match instead of drifting into Story Thinking.

 Good luck practicing your Mental Toughness!